msjimc/GeneMatrix/Guide/ReadMe.md

 ### Saving the selected gene sequences

-Once at least one feature has been selected for export the the ```Save``` button in the ```Save sequences``` section becomes active (blue box in Figure 9).
+When at least one feature has been selected for export the the ```Save``` button in the ```Save sequences``` section becomes active (blue box in Figure 9).
 Pressing this button will prompt you to select a folder to save the data too.
 If it contains a file with the same name as a file that its exported, the old file will be overwritten (Figure 10).

 <hr />